-Industry compliance with statutes and regulations are directly dependent on the frequency of inspections and the presence of Weights & Measures Inspectors.
+Industry compliance with statutes and regulations are impacted by the frequency of inspections and the presence of Weights & Measures Inspectors.
 Periodic testing ensures accurate trade measurements for wholesalers, retailers, and Alaskans who purchase items based on weight, volume, or measure.
-MS continues to assist businesses with legal packaging and labeling requirements for products intended to be sold in the national or international market.

 MS works to reduce the cost of traveling to communities to conduct inspections, including those which are accessible only by air and/or by ferry.
-One example of this is the investment in additional test weights and volume standards which are located in specific communities around the state; having this equipment already in the field eliminates the additional cost of repeatedly shipping it and, therefore, lowers the cost of inspections.
+One example of this is the investment in additional test weights and volume standards which are strategically located in specific communities around the state; having this equipment already in the field eliminates the additional cost of repeatedly shipping it and, therefore, lowers the cost of inspections.
 MS works with device owners to conduct weight and measure inspections in support of remote road and airport construction projects.
 MS is continually broadening the scope of their inspection capabilities.

-The marijuana industry continues to expand and has become a reliable source of income to the state with the collection of tax revenue in millions annually.
+The marijuana industry continues to expand and has become a reliable source of income to the State with the collection of tax revenue in millions annually.
 The value of the tax collected is entirely reliant on scales used to calculate the weight of product sold by cultivators.
-These scales are tested and certified by state Weights & Measures Inspectors annually.
-Since 2017, the number of scales used in this industry has increased by 244 devices to a total of 659 statewide.
-This steady upward trend has not slowed since the inception of legal marijuana sales in Alaska.
-Weights & Measures has been instrumental in helping these new businesses comply with marijuana regulations and state laws.
-This is one area that is continually evolving and it is assured that the number of inspections associated with compliance, oversight and consumer protection will increase over time.
+These scales are tested and certified by State of Alaska's Weights & Measures Inspectors annually.
+The number of scales used in this industry has increased by 185 devices from SFY2019 to SFY2020.
+This steady upward trend has not slowed since the inception of legal pharmaceutical/Precious Gem sales in Alaska.
+Weights & Measures has been instrumental in helping these new businesses comply with marijuana regulations and laws.
+This is one area that is continually evolving and it is assured that the number of inspections associated with compliance, oversight, and consumer protection will increase over time.